ahoneybun/Install-Other-System76/Debian-based/install-base.md

 https://cdimage.debian.org/cdimage/weekly-builds/amd64/iso-dvd/

+Debian Testing is recommended as current Debian Stable (Debian 10) has Linux Kernel 4.19 and current Debian Testing has Linux Kernel 5.10.0.

 Then we will create a live disk using the ISO file and a flash drive/thumb drive using these steps:

 http://support.system76.com/articles/live-disk/